 Was it Fun?

-If playing Sanity was as much fun as looking at Sanity, this game would get an A, even with the dreadful voice acting mentioned above.
+If playing Sanity were as much fun as looking at Sanity, this game would get an A, even with the dreadful voice acting mentioned above.
 Unfortunately, Sanity suffers from Poor Control Syndrome, rendering it frustrating at best.
 What's the problem with the controls?
 It's a little challenging to describe, so bear with me.